dotenvx/dotenvx.github.io/blog/_posts/2026-09-21-dotenv-vscode.md

 ---
 layout: blog
 author: "Scott Motte"
-title: "Dotenv for VS Code: 1.0 and beyond"
+title: "Dotenv VS Code: 1.0 and beyond"
 excerpt: "The official dotenv extension is back, with a 1.0 release focused on keeping secrets out of sight while you edit your .env files."
 ---